erlete/aerotech-programming-course/docs/github/README.md

 GitHub is an excellent collaboration tool for development teams and a great way to share your code with the world.
 It is also a great way to learn how to use Git, since it is the most popular Git repository hosting service.

-The platform is based on the core functionality of the Git version control system, which will be studied in the following sections.
-Consider this tutorial as an interface for Git, but learn to differentiate between GitHub tools and Git functionality.
+The platform is based on the core functionality of the Git version control system, but it is not the same as Git itself.
+GitHub is just an interface.
+Do not forget that.

+However, it is easier to learn Git by using GitHub, since it provides a graphical interface to perform most of the Git operations, which would be performed over the command line otherwise.
+Contents explained in this document that are part of the Git core functionality will be marked accordingly.

-## GitHub Features
+## Git and GitHub Features

-### Repository
+### Repositories (Git)

 A repository is the home for your code.
 It can be public or private, and it can contain as many files as you want (of course, with some limitations, such as individual file size and total repository size).
 It can also contain directories, which are used to organize said files.

 ![Repository](../media/github/github-repository.png)

-### Commit
+### Commits (Git)

 A commit represents any modification or set of modifications over a repository.
 It is the basic unit of change in Git, and it is used to track the history of a repository.
 A commit is made up of a commit message, which is a short description of the changes made, and the actual changes themselves.

 ![Commit](../media/github/github-commit.png)

-### Branches
+### Branches (Git)

 Branches are parallel versions of a given state of a repository.
 They are the key to collaborative development, since they allow multiple developers to work on the same repository without affecting each other.
 Branches are created from a given commit in another branch, and they can be merged back into the original branch when the work is done.